metaforx/djangocms-rest/README.md

 ]
 ```

-> `rest_framework` is installed as a dependency but doesn't need to be in `INSTALLED_APPS` unless you're creating additional DRF endpoints beyond djangocms-rest.
+> `rest_framework` is installed as a dependency.
+Add it to `INSTALLED_APPS` if you want to use the browsable API UI or create additional DRF endpoints beyond djangocms-rest.

 Add the API endpoints to your project's `urls.py`: